borgbackup/borg/docs/internals/data-structures.rst

 * time

-It is the last object stored, in the last segment, and is replaced each time an archive is added or deleted.
+It is the last object stored, in the last segment, and is replaced each time an archive is added, modified or deleted.

 .. _archive: